lsst-dm/dmtn-249/index.rst

 Once again, we've eliminated any alternation between database/server calls and Datastore operations, reducing latency.
 We've also avoided any database transactions over datastore operations.

-``Butler.purge``
-""""""""""""""""

-This is another new proposed interface, this time for fully removing multiple datasets from both Registry and Datastore.
-It's the rest of the replacement for ``Butler.pruneDatasets`` and reimplementation for ``Butler.removeRuns``.

-The approach here is essentially identical to ``Butler.unstore``, but in the first step we would instruct the Registry to remove all references to the datasets, not just the datastore records.
+When fully removing multiple datasets from both Registry and Datastore (interfaces for this will be described later), we would follow the same approach, but in the first step we would instruct the Registry to remove all references to the datasets, not just the datastore records.

 .. _adding_journal_files: